chainwikinet/wikijs-farm-content/tutorial/1inch.md

 # How To Do It

 > Trades may not always be available on 1inch.
+This is a test run with small limit orders between the stablecoin pairs.
+If it is successful, we may add the BTC pairs and larger orders.
+Please ask questions in the #🔄trading channel on Discord.
 {.is-info}

 **1. Visit 1inch exchange https://1inch.exchange/**